 WHEN TO SEE YOUR ENT DOCTOR

-In general, a common cold can last between five to seven days.
+In general, a common cold lasts five to seven days.
 If a sore throat is severe or persists longer than seven days, be sure to speak with your doctor.

 Additional signs that immediate medical help is needed: